How does the UK state pension work for migrants?

 The state pension and countries without a social security contributions agreement

-If you have paid social security contributions in a country that is not within the EEA and that does not have a social security contributions agreement with the UK, you should contact the International Pension Centre for more information.
+If you do not fall within the terms of the UK’s withdrawal agreement from the EU, nor the new UK-EU protocol on social security co-ordination, and you have paid social security contributions in a country that does not have a social security contributions agreement with the UK, you should contact the International Pension Centre for more information.

 You can find the contact details on GOV.UK.